vexip-ui/vexip-ui/CONTRIBUTING.md

 ### Pre-request

-Before starting, you should be ensure your mechine having:
+Before starting, you should ensure your mechine is having:

 Node >= 16